jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+- 13 Apr 2026:  Merge the *desktop* branch back into the *rewrite* branch.

 - 26 Feb 2026:  Begin *desktop* branch for revisions and corrections to desktop code and documentation, especially directory listings.